 Standby requests are only valid for the ACT testing date they are submitted.
 Students cannot transfer an approved standby request to another date.
 Those who miss a standby date will be refunded.
 Standby testing can be requested through your ACT account.

-Here are the standby deadlines for this year.
+Here are the standby deadlines for this year and next.

 Remember that even though you may be given a standby date, it isn’t guaranteed you’ll write the ACT on your desired day.